 Supplements the parking brake by locking the transmission.
 The engine can be started in this range.
-Never use P (Park) while the vehicle is in motion.
+Never use PARK while the vehicle is in motion.
 Apply the parking brake when leaving the vehicle in this range.
-Always apply the parking brake first, and then place the selector in P (Park) position.
+Always apply the parking brake first, and then place the shift lever in the PARK position.

 Unintended movement of a vehicle could injure those in and near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, you should always shift the vehicle into P (Park), remove the key from the ignition, and apply the parking brake.
-Once the key is removed from the ignition, the transmission shift lever is locked in the P (Park) position, securing the vehicle against unwanted movement.
-Furthermore, you should never leave children unattended inside a vehicle.
+Before exiting a vehicle, you should always shift the vehicle into PARK, remove the key from the ignition, and apply the parking brake.
+Once the key is removed from the ignition, the transmission shift lever is locked in the PARK position, securing the vehicle against unwanted movement.
+Furthermore, you should never leave unattended children inside a vehicle.

-The following indicators should be used to ensure that you have engaged the transmission shift lever into the P (Park) position:
+The following indicators should be used to ensure that you have engaged the transmission shift lever into the PARK position:

-- When shifting into P (Park), firmly move the lever all the way forward until it stops. - Look at the shift indicator window on the console to ensure it is in the P (Park) position. - You must depress the brake pedal to move the shift lever out of the P (Park) position.
+- When shifting into PARK, firmly move the shift lever all the way forward until it stops. - Look at the shift indicator window on the shift lever bezel to ensure it is in the PARK position. - You must depress the brake pedal to move the shift lever out of the PARK position.

-Before moving the shift lever out of P (Park), you must turn the ignition from LOCK to ON so the steering wheel and shift lever are released.
-Otherwise, damage to the steering column or shifter could result.
+Before moving the shift lever out of PARK, you must turn the ignition from LOCK to ON so the steering wheel and shift lever are released.
+Otherwise, damage to the steering column or shift lever could result.
 You must also depress the brake pedal.